cfpb/hmda-explorer/README.md

 $ npm install
 ```

-This installs everything in package.json, all the grunt dependencies are listed here
+This installs everything in package.json, all the grunt dependencies are listed in this file.

-#### 8. Configure Phantom.JS to run Tests
+#### 8. Configure Phantom.JS to run the tests

 Need instructions....